DC-Melo/README/README.md

 ```

 ## Personality and Hobbies ##
 - **Like literature, sports, and various team activities:** I like various team activities, participate in various social societies, forums, and use the power of the team to do greater things.
 - **enjoy difficulty and challenge:** optimism character, full of challenging spirit, like to try new things, and have strong adaptability
 - **be professional if you like it:** I like sports.
 Including: motorcycles, roller skating, skiing, badminton, backpacking travel
 - **I like to show and share** I like to read various papers, listen to and share reports, and also like to share technology
 ![DC-gif](docs/media/hobby.gif)

-## work experience ##
+## work experience detail ##

 ### 2022.05-2024.04 By_bit (crypto exchanger) ###
 - **JAVA,spring,spark:** develop off-line data analyze system(spark) testing system.